Robustifying Conditional Portfolio Decisions via Optimal Transport: Tractable Reformulations for Nonsingular Conditioning Set

 \subsection{Null fiber probability $\eps = 0$}

-Similar to Section~\ref{sec:epsgamma0}, we consider the probability mass constraint of the form $\QQ(X \in \mc N_\gamma(x_0)) > 0$ with a strict inequality to avoid conditioning on sets of measure zero. \modified{Problem~\eqref{eq:dro} becomes \be \Min{\alpha \in \mc A,~\beta \in \mc B}~\Sup{\QQ \in \mbb B_\rho, \QQ(X \in \mc N_\gamma(x_0)) > 0}~ \EE_{\QQ}[ \ell(Y, \alpha, \beta) | X \in \mc N_\gamma(x_0) ]. \ee Problem~\eqref{eq:eps0} is of particular interest thanks to its finite sample guarantee: if the samples are independently and identically distributed, and the radius $\rho$ is chosen judiciously, then the (unknown) data-generating distribution belongs to $\mbb B_\rho$ with high probability.
+Similar to Section~\ref{sec:epsgamma0}, we consider the probability mass constraint of the form $\QQ(X \in \mc N_\gamma(x_0)) > 0$ with a strict inequality to avoid conditioning on sets of measure zero.
+Problem~\eqref{eq:dro} becomes \be \Min{\alpha \in \mc A,~\beta \in \mc B}~\Sup{\QQ \in \mbb B_\rho, \QQ(X \in \mc N_\gamma(x_0)) > 0}~ \EE_{\QQ}[ \ell(Y, \alpha, \beta) | X \in \mc N_\gamma(x_0) ]. \ee Problem~\eqref{eq:eps0} is of particular interest thanks to its finite sample guarantee: if the samples are independently and identically distributed, and the radius $\rho$ is chosen judiciously, then the (unknown) data-generating distribution belongs to $\mbb B_\rho$ with high probability.
 As such, the optimal value of problem~\eqref{eq:eps0} constitutes an upper bound on the worst-case conditional expected loss under the data-generating distribution.
-One possible way to choose $\rho$ to obtain the finite sample guarantee is by using the seminal result from~\cite{ref:fournier2015rate}.}\footnote{\modified{The formal statement of the finite sample guarantee is omitted for brevity.
-Interested readers may refer to~\cite{ref:esfahani2018data} for similar finite sample guarantee results.}}
+One possible way to choose $\rho$ to obtain the finite sample guarantee is by using the seminal result from~\cite{ref:fournier2015rate}.\footnote{The formal statement of the finite sample guarantee is omitted for brevity.
+Interested readers may refer to~\cite{ref:esfahani2018data} for similar finite sample guarantee results.}

-The complication of conditioning on sets of measure zero, as highlighted in Section~\ref{sec:epsgamma0} for $\eps = 0$, still arises in this case when the radius $\rho$ is big enough.
+The complication of conditioning on sets of measure zero, as highlighted in Section~\ref{sec:epsgamma0} for $\eps = 0$, still arises when the radius $\rho$ is big enough.
 To illustrate this problem, we define the following quantity